 So I took the opportunity to jot down a few thoughts and memories from the zestiest-of-them-all about her journey…

 Zest came into being in a moment of career-crisis.
-Having trained and worked in the exhibitions design and events industry, Andi Mether had grown increasingly frustrated being pigeon-holed into narrow-focused roles.
+Trained and working in the exhibitions design and events industry, Andi Mether had grown increasingly frustrated being pigeon-holed into narrow-focused roles.

 “I wanted to be able to see a project through, from beginning to end” she explains.